 “The purpose of Circle F Dude Ranch Camp is to provide a unique, natural atmosphere in a ranch setting that fosters the emotional, physical and social growth of an individual. “

-Paul has owned Circle F Dude Ranch Camp LLC from 2000-Present.
+Paul has owned Circle F Dude Ranch Camp, LLC from 2000-Present.
 He acquired Circle F from the original owners who started the camp in 1952.
-Paul is responsible for the overall operation of the 252-bed camp.
-The 500-acre dude ranch and summer camp is located in Central Florida.
+Paul is responsible for the overall operation of the 500-acre, 252-bed dude ranch and summer camp, located in Central Florida.

 Paul Wells is also Chairman and Founder of Ocean Renewable Power Company, LLC.